 The caution here is that money that is withdrawn from a Section 529 plan that is not used for higher education expenses will be subject to at least a 10% penalty, as well as all applicable income taxes for the account's profits.
 Any underlying investments may also charge an additional fee.

 Coverdell Education Savings Account (ESA) Withdrawal Rules

-The money invested is considered a gift to the child, but it can be rolled over to another beneficiary if the first doesn’t have qualifying education expenses by age 30.
+The non-educational withdrawal rules on a Coverdell ESA fall somewhere between the Section 529 Plan rules and the UGMA/UTMA rules.
+The money invested is considered a gift to the beneficiary, but it can be rolled over to another beneficiary if the first doesn’t have qualifying education expenses by age 30.

-If it is not used for qualified education purposes, the portion of the distribution that represents a gain is taxed to the beneficiary (child) as income, and is also subject to an additional 10 percent penalty.
+If the money is used for qualified educational expenses, the money can be withdrawn completely tax-free.
+If it is not used for qualified education purposes (such as during a family emergency or economic crisis) the portion of the distribution that represents a gain is taxed to the beneficiary as income, and is also subjected to an additional 10% penalty.